MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Related Work

-The objective of text-based audio editing~\citep{paissan2023audio,plitsis2024investigating,han2023instructme} is to utilize diffusion models to manipulate audio content based on the provided target prompt.
-Two primary challenges command intense focus.
-The first is the \textit{fidelity of editing}, which pertains to the model's ability to strictly follow the initial instructions.
-The second challenge involves \textit{essential content preservation}, a critical attribute of competent audio editing models that ensures only suitable regional modifications are made during the editing process.
-Existing methodologies for addressing these intricate challenges typically follow one of three paths.
-The first involves attempts to develop end-to-end editing models~\citep{copet2023simple,agostinelli2023musiclm,chen2024musicldm}that employ diffusion processes.
+Existing methodologies~\citep{novack2024ditto,wu2024music} for addressing these intricate challenges typically follow one of three paths.
+The first involves attempts to develop end-to-end editing models~\citep{copet2023simple,agostinelli2023musiclm,chen2024musicldm} that employ diffusion processes.
 However, these efforts are often hampered by indirect training strategies or a lack of comprehensive datasets.
 The second path involves test-time optimization strategies that utilize large pre-trained models for editing~\citep{paissan2023audio,plitsis2024investigating}.
-Despite their versatility, these methods are often burdened by the significant computational demands of fine-tuning diffusion models or optimizing text-embeddings for signal reconstruction.
-Some methods may choose to employ both strategies~\citep{kawar2023imagic}, further increasing the computational load.
-The final path involves inversion techniques, which typically use DDPM~\citep{hubermanspiegelglas2024edit,wu2023latent}/DDIM~\citep{song2020denoising} inversion strategies to extract diffusion noise vectors that match the source signal.
-Given its rapid and intuitive zero-shot editing capabilities, we have chosen inversion techniques as our primary research framework.
-In this study, we propose a new inversion technique named Disentangled Inversion Control.
-This technique aims to achieve accurate editing while preserving structural information.
+Despite their versatility, these methods are often burdened by the significant computational demands of fine-tuning diffusion models or optimizing text embeddings for signal reconstruction.
+Some methods choose to employ both strategies~\citep{kawar2023imagic}, which further increases the computational load.
+The third path involves inversion techniques, which typically use DDPM~\citep{hubermanspiegelglas2024edit,wu2023latent} or DDIM~\citep{song2020denoising,zhang2024musicmagus} inversion strategies to extract diffusion noise vectors that match the source signal.
+Considering its rapid and intuitive zero-shot editing capabilities, in this work, we choose inversion techniques as our primary research framework.
+Different from existing inversion strategies, we propose a new inversion technique named Disentangled Inversion Control, which disentangles the diffusion process into triple branches with both mutual self-attention control and cross-attention control to achieve accurate editing while preserving structural information.